joelparkerhenderson/maturity-models/examples/infrastructure_as_code/infrastructure_as_code_maturity_model_by_joel_parker_henderson.md

 * Social: Share IaC code with other teams, get feedback, and improve the code and all its related capabilities for collaboration, documentation, verification, etc.

-## Level 3: Standardizing
+## Level 3: Standardizing & Scaling

-<b>Level 3 is Standardizing, Specifying, Scaling, Service-oriented, Segment Usage</b>

 * Infrastructure is standardizing, typically thanks to teams creating specifications, sharable code, source code repositories.